zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

       TSS LIST(ZWESVUSR) KEYRING(ZOWERING)
       ```

-You completed certificates setup for MultiTenancy configuration, so Domain API MLs can trust Central API ML and vise versa.
+You completed certificates setup for multitenancy configuration, whereby Domain API MLs can trust Central API ML and vise versa.

 ## Using the `/registry` endpoint in Cloud Gateway